 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-One of the readings for December 31 is Hebrews 10:35-1:7, which tells us not to "throw away your confidence."
+In Hebrews 10:35-11:7, we are cautioned not to "throw away your confidence."
 We are reminded that we need endurance, and that "we are not of those who shrink back and are destroyed, but of those who have faith and keep their souls."
 We read about Noah, who was faithful when he was warned by God "concerning events yet unseen."

-On this day we remember Saint Melania, who is called "the Younger" to distinguish her from her grandmother, who is also a saint of the Church.
+Saint Melania is called "the Younger" to distinguish her from her grandmother, who is also a saint of the Church.
 The young Melania was raised in Rome as a Christian by her devout and wealthy parents, and did not face government persecution as a believer.
 Yet she would face other difficulties.
-She would have need of the "confidence" mentioned in Hebrews, and would need to carry with her the kind of faith that gives us "the assurance of things hoped or, the conviction of things not seen" (11:1).
+She would have need of the "confidence" mentioned in Hebrews and would need to carry with her the kind of faith that gives us "the assurance of things hoped or, the conviction of things not seen" (11:1).

 After seven years in Carthage the couple went to Jerusalem.
 There Melania established a women's monastery on the Mount of Olives.
-Sorrow struck her again in 432, when Pinianus died.
+Sorrow struck her again in 432 with the death of Pinianus.
 As once before, she retreated into grieving isolation, emerging after four years to establish a men's monastery, partly as a symbol of her love for him.
 She then went on to Constantinople.
-There her confidence and faith in God expressed themselves in her ability to convert people to the truth.
+There her hard-won confidence and faith in God expressed themselves in her ability to convert people to the truth.
 Many who had accepted Nestorianism found their way back, through her gentle correction, to authentic Christianity.
 She also converted her pagan uncle.

 But Melania never allowed confidence and certainty in her faith to make her self-important.
 She exhorted the nuns in her monastery to be humble, and she and her sisters were known for "offending none, and being helpers of the whole world."